COVID-19 Updates Regarding Events, Meetings, and Other Activities

 If you are unsure whether an activity that your student org would like to host could violate university directives or policy, please ask well in advance of your proposed program date.

-*Note for religious student orgs only: Per Governor Abbott’s executive orders, religious student orgs may hold religious services (including Bible studies and like activities) in-person.
-We encourage these student orgs to conduct their activities virtually while the governor’s orders are in effect, but when religious student orgs choose to meet in-person for religious services, we strongly encourage attendees to comply with public health officials’ guidance to wear masks and maintain social distance in an effort to keep our community healthy and safe.
+*Note for religious student orgs only: Per Governor Abbott’s executive orders, religious student orgs may hold religious services (including Bible studies and like activities) in-person, off-campus.
+When religious student orgs choose to meet in-person for religious services, we strongly encourage attendees to comply with public health officials’ guidance to maintain social distance and wear masks if not fully vaccinated, in an effort to keep our community healthy and safe.

 What happens if my student organization violates any of these directives?